Point of sale apps let you carry out more functions than simple cash registers or credit card readers.

 Bars / pubs or food service businesses with high alcohol sales know the importance of tabs.
 Tab management features let your bartenders open tabs, ring drinks under a tab, and close out easily.
 Many solutions even let you move tabs or checks to other bartenders or servers if a diner starts at the bar but moves to lounge seating or a dining table.

 It’s more common than ever for diners in the same party to ask to split checks.
 While different POS apps handle check splitting differently, virtually all of them offer this function.
 Whether you need to split the check evenly, by diner, or between different forms of payment, you’ll find check splitting capabilities are common in POS solutions.
+Some will even allow you to split a single dish (such as a shared appetizer or dessert) between diners.

 Unlike the basic and mid-range features, specialty POS features include those that aren’t as commonly found in POS apps.
 Therefore, if these features are important to you, you’ll need to specifically seek them out.